radiantlogic-v8/documentation-new/documentation/data-analysis-guide/02-using-the-identity-data-analysis-web-interface.md

 This option generates and analyzes an LDIF file based on your specifications.
 Creating a new dataset is the default option on this page.
 This option allows you to select a point of analysis within the RadiantOne namespace.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – You can mount virtual views from each of your data sources below a global root naming context in the RadiantOne namespace and point the Data Analysis tool to this location to perform a single analysis/report from all of your sources at once.
-This helps you detect attribute uniqueness and statistics across heterogeneous data sources.**
+>You can mount virtual views from each of your data sources below a global root naming context in the RadiantOne namespace and point the Data Analysis tool to this location to perform a single analysis/report from all of your sources at once.
+This helps you detect attribute uniqueness and statistics across heterogeneous data sources.

 There are two default LDAP filters that can be used for creating a new data set – one for identities and one for groups – and allows you to provide an export location and file name for the LDIF that the Data Analysis tool generates.

+>[!note]
->**NOTE – The RadiantOne service must be running to create a new dataset.**
+>The RadiantOne service must be running to create a new dataset.

 To create a new dataset: